peter88213/novelyst_aeon2/docs/de/usage.md

 default_date_time = 2023-01-01 00:00:00

 # Date/time used for new events and for converted events
-# where the scene has no date/time information at all.
+# where the section has no date/time information at all.
 # The date is also used as a reference when converting
-# unspecific scene "days" into event dates.
+# unspecific section "days" into event dates.
 # The format must be yyyy-mm-dd hh:mm:ss
 # If the format is invalid, the current date/time is used instead.